 Literature, Universidad Católica Andrés Bello (Venezuela); MA Spanish Language and Hispanic American Literature, Universidade de São Paulo (Brazil).
 Main interests: Critical Theory, Latin American and Brazilian Contemporary Literature, Poetry and Biographical and Autobiographical Writings.
 She is the author of the essay collection Poéticas del vaivén (2016), which received the Premio del Concurso para Autores Inéditos, Monte Ávila, 2015.

 Pablo García Gámez

-My main area of interest is theater, mostly Hispanic Theater in New York City, its history and the relationship between Latin American and Hispanic theaters.
-I am interested in drama, from a theoretical as well as from creative points of view.
-I also research queer theater in Spanish.
+Interests: theater, mostly Hispanic Theater in New York City, its history and the relationship between Latin American and Hispanic theaters and queer theater in Spanish.